ULRICH (RICK) FRANZEN, FAIA (1921-2012)

 1963 - The Harold and Elayne Bernstein House, aka Hillcrest House, 13 Jordan Drive, Great Neck NY.
 Commissioned around 1961.
 B/W photos by Joseph Molitor; structural engineer, Vladimir Busch; built by Burton J. Saks.
 Featured in Architectural Record, November 1963; Architectural Record Houses of 1968.
 Remodeled in 1989 by architect R. Scott Akins and builder Tony Mile.
 Sold in 2004 to Steven and Jill Swartz.

 Around 1963 - The John Notman House, 7 Windemere Park Extension, Manchester-by-the-Sea MA.
 Photos by Ezra Stoller.
 Deeded to David Notman.
 Sold in 2010.
 Destroyed around 2011.

 1960 - The Melvin and Shirley Elliott House, 505 Pound Ridge Road, Bedford NY.
 Structural engineer, Vladimir Busch; built by Andrew Zuccare; photos by Ben Schnall.
 Featured in Architectural Record, November 1963.
-Status unknown.
+Sold in 1999 to Gary Krueger.

 1962 - The James Castle House, 800 Pequot Avenue, New London CT.
 Structural, William Atlas; built by George C. Field and F. W. Brown; HVAC, John Prieto; photos by Ezra Stoller.
 Featured in Architectural Record Houses of 1962.
 Renovated around 2005 by Schappacher White Ltd. Sold in 2001 to Lawrence Greenberg.
 Sold in 2012 to Donald and Bonita Waesche.

 Around 1963 - The Virginia Hubbard Addition, 125 Weaver Street, Greenwich CT.
 Featured in Architectural Record Houses of 1963.
 Built by Emil Toikka; engineer, Vladimir Busch.
 Sold in 1997 to Charles and Diana Revson.

 1963 - House in Hewlett Harbor NY.
 Featured in Architectural Record, November 1963.
 Structural engineer, Vladimir Busch; photo, Bill Maris for Ezra Stoller.
 Unsure if built.

 1963 - The Malcolm King Fleschner House, 8 Stony Point Road, Westport CT.
 Featured in: Architectural Record, November 1963; Architectural Record Houses of 1964.
 Built by Ernest Rau; structural engineer, Vladimir Busch; job captain, Samuel Nylen; B/W photos by Ezra Stoller.
 Sold to Herbert Dubow.